 How do I set up Direct Deposit?

 You have the ability to add funds to your Venmo account using Direct Deposit if you have completed the required identity verification and if you are otherwise eligible for Direct Deposit.
 We determine eligibility for Direct Deposit in our sole discretion.
-If you are eligible for Direct Deposit, you are able to access the feature in the “Settings” tab of the Venmo App.
-To set up Direct Deposit, please follow the steps below:
+If you are eligible for Direct Deposit, you are able to access the feature in the “Settings” of the Venmo App:

 - Tap Show Account Number to get your Venmo account info along with the routing number that appears on the screen